CebolaLab/scRNA/README.md

 - [Payen et al. (2021)](https://www.sciencedirect.com/science/article/pii/S2589555921000549#sec2) "The expression of different combinations of genes was used to define scores and signatures using the Seurat PercentageFeatureSet function".
 - [Aizarani et al. (2019)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6687507/). cells from select clusters were reanalyzed with [RaceID3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6687507/#R4) (see paper for parameters).
 [StemID](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6687507/#R24) was run on resulting, filtered and feature-selected expression matrix, with target clusters "inferred by FateID using ASGR1 plus ALB and CXCL8 plus MMP7 as markers for hepatocyte and cholangiocyte lineage target clusters.
 Using the KRT19 and CFTR as mature cholangiocyte markers yields highly similar results."

+Marker genes: "tissue-resident KCs can be distinguished from monocyte-derived marcophages by expression of MARCO, CD163,FCGR3A and CD5L, and the absense of LSP1 and CD48". (biorXiv cambridge paper on liver development).

 Here, we will calculate a cell-type score based on curated marker gene sets obtained by integrating marker genes from PanglaoDB and in-house curated gene sets.
 The curated gene set lists are available as a file in this Github (xxxxxx), with the pipeline used to generate this file described below:

 ```sh